emarsden/pg-el/README.md

   the PostgreSQL system tables (pg-el includes workarounds for this).
 Last tested 2026-04 with version 26.2.

+- The [SereneDB](https://github.com/serenedb/serenedb) distributed real-time search-oriented
+  database has fairly good PostgreSQL compatibility (Apache licence).
+It uses the PostgreSQL SQL parser, but a fully reimplemented backend.
+No support for the `char` type, no SERIAL, no support for `DROP SEQUENCE`, no hstore, no XML functionality, some SQL incompatibilities.
+Last tested 2026-04 with version 26.04.

 - The [Doltgres](https://github.com/dolthub/doltgresql) version-controlled database (Apache
   licensed) has rapidly improving PostgreSQL compatibility.
 It does not implement ownership-related system tables, nor int4range functions.
 It works well, with these limitations, with pg-el.
 Last